 Additions and revocations reference table [PDF, 160 KB]

 About the proposed amendments

-The Ministry for Primary Industries (MPI) proposes to amend the Animal Products Notice: Specifications for National Microbiological Database Programme.
+The Ministry for Primary Industries (MPI) proposed to amend the Animal Products Notice: Specifications for National Microbiological Database Programme.

 The National Microbiological Database Programme (NMD) is a standardised microbiological sampling and testing programme.
 It provides ongoing monitoring of microbiological process control across all industry participants.

-The proposed amendment to this notice includes the following changes to be applied by poultry premises processing meat chickens:
+The proposed amendment to this notice included the following changes to be applied by poultry premises processing meat chickens:

 - Inclusion of Campylobacter caecal sampling and testing of the first cut meat chickens from sheds processed each production day with results reported to the NMD database such that the level of contaminated flocks entering primary processing can be estimated.

 - Changes to the Campylobacter Performance Target (CPT) for meat chickens as an interim performance target for 2021-2022 with the purpose of generating reduction in contamination during primary processing of meat chickens.

 Have your say